-The permittee shall submit notification(s) for each building containing the information as described below:
+The permittee shall submit one notification for each building containing information on each emergency diesel engine gen-set as described below:

 - a.
-The actual date on which installation of the emergency diesel engine gen-sets (Ref.
+The actual date on which installation of each emergency diesel engine gen-set (Ref.
 Nos.
-Generator 69 through 72, 105, and 106) commenced in each building, within thirty (30) days after such date.
+D1 through D22, H1, H2, L3, L4, L19 through L21, L29, and L38 through L64) commenced in the building within 30 days after such date.
 The notification must contain the following: - i.
 Name and address of the permittee; - ii.
-The building; - iii.
-Unit reference number of the initial unit installed; and - iv.
+The address of the affected source; and - iii.
 The date installation commenced. - b.
-The start and end dates of the integration operational period for each emergency diesel engine gen-set (Ref.
+The date that the integration operational period started for each emergency diesel engine gen-set (Ref.
 Nos.
-Generator 69 through 72, 105, and 106) within fifteen (15) days after the last engine gen-set at each building completes its integration operational period.
-If a period of construction is paused or halted for ≥45 days, this notification shall be provided to the DEQ within fifteen (15) days after completion of the integration operational period for the most recently installed engine gen-set.
+D1 through D22, H1, H2, L3, L4, L19 through L21, L29, and L38 through L64) within 15 days after the last generator at each building completes its integration operational period.
+If a period of construction is paused or halted for ≥45 days this notification shall be provided to the DEQ within 15 days after completion of the integration operational period for the most recently installed enginegenerator set.
 The notification must contain the following: - i.
-Unit reference number; - ii.
-Engine information including make, model, engine family, serial number, model year, maximum engine power, engine displacement, fuel used; - iii.
-Installation date: and - iv.
+Engine information including make, model, engine family, serial number, model year, maximum engine power, engine displacement, fuel used; - ii.
+Installation date; and - iii.
 Integration operational period start and end dates.

-For the purpose of this notification, the integration operational period is defined as the period of time beginning with the first time the affected unit is started on-site and ending when the affected unit is fully integrated with the source's electrical system.
-(9VAC5-50-20) [5/8/2024]
+For the purpose of this notification the integration operational period is defined as: the period of time beginning with the first time the affected unit is started on-site and ending when the affected unit is fully integrated with the sources electrical system.
+(9VAC5-50-50 and 9VAC5-80-1180) [05/28/2024]